-In this PostgreSQL tutorial, I will show how to use PostgreSQL Like Operator with Multiple Values.
+In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

-Also you will understand about wildcard percent symbol (%) which is used with LIKE operator in pattern to match the one or mulitple values.
-Additonally you will learn how to use the wildcard undeerscore (_) while performing pattern matching.
+Additionally, you will learn about the wildcard percent symbol (%), which is used with the LIKE operator in a pattern to match one or multiple values.
+Additionally, you will learn how to use the wildcard underscore (_) while performing pattern matching.

-The LIKE operator in PostgreSQL finds the values or information from the tables based on the pattern-matching approach.
+The LIKE operator in PostgreSQL searches for values or information in tables using a pattern-matching approach.

-Basically, when you use the query containing the PostgreSQL LIKE operator, it matches the value within columns or tables against the pattern which is specified with the LIKE operator using the wildcards.
+When you use a query containing the PostgreSQL LIKE operator, it matches the value within columns or tables against a pattern specified with the LIKE operator using wildcards.

 The wildcard is a character that acts as a substitute within a string for one or more characters.
-This wildcard can be used with the LIKE operator, in general, there are two types of wildcards that are used with the LIKE operator.
+This wildcard can be used with the LIKE operator.
+In general, two types of wildcards are used with the LIKE operator.

 - (%): The percent symbol or sign is used for matching one or multiple characters